 When house training your dog or puppy, it may have accidents in your home.
-Some dogs, when under stress, will also mark their territory by depositing a small amount of urine in different locations in the home, according to the Humane Society of the U.S. Remove the unpleasant odor of your dog's urine by cleaning the area with natural ingredients to keep your home smelling fresh and prevent your dog from remarking the area.
+Some dogs, when under stress, will also mark their territory by depositing a small amount of urine in different locations in the home.
+Remove the unpleasant odor of your dog's urine by cleaning the area with natural ingredients, such as baking soda and vinegar, to keep your home smelling fresh and prevent your dog from remarking the area.

 One economical natural pet urine odor remover is baking soda.
 Baking soda, also called sodium bicarbonate, neutralizes the acidic pH of dog urine and its odor.
 After blotting up as much of the dog urine as you can with paper towels, douse the area with water or club soda to wash away the urine.
 After blotting again, sprinkle baking soda on the area to absorb the liquid and eliminate the odor.
 Leave the baking soda overnight and vacuum it up the next day.

 Video of the Day

 For stubborn odors, make a paste of the baking soda with water or hydrogen peroxide, let it dry, then vacuum.
 Place washable items, such as small area mats, in the washing machine with 1/2 cup baking soda and laundry detergent to remove dog urine odors.

 Found in specialty pet stores, enzymatic urine cleaners contain enzymes to break down the components of dog urine and beneficial bacteria that absorb these components.
 These cleaners completely eliminate the urine and its odor.
 You can use these cleaners safely around your dog and on a variety of surfaces.

 Before using these cleaners, blot up the urine and rinse the area with water or club soda.
 Spray the cleaner on upholstery or carpet to completely saturate the area and allow it to dry naturally.
 Stubborn stains and odors may require a second treatment.
 These cleaners usually require no rinsing.